 If you always avoid situations that make you anxious, this might be stopping you from doing things you want or need to do.
 It sounds weird, but facing the things that make you anxious can reduce your anxiety.

 You can test whether the situation is as bad as you expect, and learn to manage your fears.
 It’s best to do this with the help of a professional (such as a counsellor or psychologist), though, so that it doesn’t get too full-on for you.
-They can help you with more tips to help with managing anxiety.
+They can help you with more tips to help with managing stress and anxiety.